 There was hot water on Mars 4.45 billion years ago.
-This extraordinary clue, which makes it more likely that there were conditions suitable for life on the red planet, comes from a study published on Science Advances.
-The discovery is based on the analysis of the zircon contained in the Martian meteorite Nwa 7034, known as Black Beauty for its dark colour and its status as the second oldest meteorite ever found.
+This extraordinary clue, which makes the presence of conditions suitable for life on the Red Planet more likely, comes from a study published in Science Advances.
+The discovery is based on the analysis of zircon contained in the Martian meteorite.
+NWA 7034, known as Black Beauty for its dark colour and its status as the second oldest meteorite ever found.

 A message from Mars' past